SolidLabResearch/user-managed-access/README.md

 A test script is provided for a CRUD ODRL engine: `yarn script:ucp-enforcement`.
 In the [script](./scripts/test-ucp-enforcement.ts) a read Usage Control Rule (in ODRL) is present together with N3 interpretation rules.
 Then a read request is performed using the engine, which results in a list of grants.
-This list is then printed to the console.
+These are then used as the basis of an agreement that is exchanged with the access token, that represents the usage agreement for the data exchange.

+### Verifiable Credential issuing and verification

+The demonstrator provides a mock government service that can issue a credential (currently manually copied in place), and allows the verification of this credential using their WebID.

+### Auditing

+The demonstrator presents an auditing platform, that can read and automatically partially verify the grounds of data exchanges happening in the network.

 ## Next steps

-Have a look at the [milestones](https://github.com/SolidLabResearch/user-managed-access/milestones) we set for ourselves, and other [issues](https://github.com/SolidLabResearch/user-managed-access/issues) we would like to solve.
+The next step for the demonstrator is going in the direction of [Europe's Digital Identity Wallets](https://ec.europa.eu/digital-building-blocks/sites/display/EUDIGITALIDENTITYWALLET/EU+Digital+Identity+Wallet+Home) where we will try to demonstrate how decentralized storage such as Solid can form a strong basis for the storage and sharing of digital crendentials.